Sales decline leads to lower second-quarter profit for Kontoor Brands

 Kontoor said part of the decline came from a major U.S. retail customer going into bankruptcy protection in the fourth quarter of 2018.

-It also chose to exit a European country's market because of under-performance.
-Kontoor warned in May that it may exit markets in Europe and South America.
+It chose to exit the Turkey market because of under-performance.
+Kontoor cautioned in May that it may exit markets in Europe and South America.
+It also shifted from a wholesale to licensed operation strategy in Argentina, Chile, Israel and Russia.

 Wrangler sales fell 8% to $363.4 million, while Lee sales were down 5% to $206.9 million.
 Sales on the “other” category, primarily Rock & Republic and VF Outlet sales, were off 20% to $38.8 million.